 - Reporting an incident

 - Recovery position

 - The event of a bomb scare or exploded bomb

 - How to deal with an active knife attacker or shooter

 - Handing over a casualty to the emergency services

-The course is delivered through a variety of case studies and group discussions.
+The trainer delivers the course through a variety of case studies and group discussions.
 You will also partake in a practical element to the course after tutorials from the tutor.

 What is required to pass the citizenAID First Aid course?

 Throughout the course, the delegates will be observed by the trainer and will have to complete a range of informal assessments.
 The delegate will also have to complete a practical session in which they must display the skills they have learned.
 Delegates must be at least 14 years of age to attend the training.
-The certificate is valid for 3 years and is Ofqual regulated.
+The Ofqual regulated certificate is valid for 3 years.

 Contact Us Today